-As promised I am going to share a bit about hiring studio help today…well, other then this past holiday season when I had to scramble and get 12 “elves” here when ever I could to help get orders out.
+As promised I am going to share a bit about hiring studio help today…well, other than this past holiday season when I had to scramble and get 12 “elves” here whenever I could to help get orders out.
 Please keep in mind that I am not an expert on this subject, I am just sharing what I learn as I go along.

 I have been facing some major decisions with Manic Trout recently regarding the growth of the business and how to keep up.
-I have looked into manufacturing, but would prefer at this time to have people help me locally rather then loose all that I love about owning an indie business which creates handmade products.
+I have looked into manufacturing but would prefer at this time to have people help me locally rather than lose all that I love about owning an indie business which creates handmade products.
 I decided it was time to hire studio help.

 When it came to whom I would hire, the decision basically was made for me as my sister needed a summer job that could be flexible around her erratic schedule and a friend asked if her cousin could intern with Manic Trout for the summer.
 I figured that it worked well having a publicist handle the press for me, which saves a great amount of time, so why not have these girls handle the other tasks that I can easily delegate and will free up my time for design…both jewelry and the website.

 My sister Thea is my Girl Friday, she is extremely familiar with Manic Trout and has proved to be fantastic in keeping in touch with bloggers and the indie community for me when I cannot.
 She also lists jewelry on all of the sites I have shops on, such as Etsy and DaWanda.
 At this point, she is now able to come into the studio, take the pile of orders I have processed, package them all up and ship them out.
 The amount of time this saves me is immense!
 Jaqueline, my intern has just started this week but has been great for doing inventory, labels and other busy work as she learns how the studio runs.